banbox/bandoc/en-US/guide/configuration.md

   limit: 999  # Keep a maximum of n symbols in the list
   force_filters: false  # apply pairlists to static pairs force; default: false
   pos_on_rotation: hold  # hold/close the position when rotating the symbol list, default: hold
+  use_latest: false  # When the cron is not enabled, whether to use the latest time to refresh the varieties only takes effect for the backtest.
 pairlists:  # Filters for trading pairs, applied sequentially in top-down order
   - name: VolumePairList  # Sort all pairs by trading volume in descending order
     limit: 100  # Take the top 100 pairs